crescent-network/crescent/docs/cli/farming.md

 Description: A high-level overview of how the command-line interfaces (CLI) work for the farming module.
 ---

-# squad
+## Synopsis

-This document provides a high-level overview of how the command line (CLI) interface works for the farming module.
+This document provides a high-level overview of how the command line (CLI) interface works for the `farming` module.
+To set up a local testing environment, it requires the latest [Starport](https://starport.com/).
+If you don't have Starport set up in your local machine, see [this Starport guide](https://docs.starport.network/) to install it.
+Run this command under the project root directory `$ starport chain serve`.

+Note that [jq](https://stedolan.github.io/jq/) is recommended to be installed as it is used to process JSON throughout the document.

 ## Command Line Interfaces

-In order to test out the following command line interfaces, you must set up a local node to send transactions or queries.
-See the [localnet tutorial](../../Tutorials/localnet) for details on how to build the `squad` binary and bootstrap a local network in your local machine.

 - [Transaction](#Transaction)
     * [MsgCreateFixedAmountPlan](#MsgCreateFixedAmountPlan)